mrighetti-scpr/AssetHost/README.md

 by the local application (this is how much of the admin works) or by other applications or plugins.

-A sample host application can be found at <http://github.com/SCPR/AssetHostApp>

 ### Plugins for Other Applications